alxsch/Alex_kb/zfs-notes.md

 Inv by serial - ie: WCC6N-------

-find serials etched into the side of the drive or using /dev/disk/by-id/ata-***
+Find serials etched into the side of the drive or using /dev/disk/by-id/ata-***

 First